Scheduled MonumentsEnglandSt Clether's Chapel and Holy Well

 What is St Clether's Chapel and Holy Well?

-St Clether's Chapel is a small medieval religious building situated in a remote valley in north Cornwall, associated with an adjacent holy well that has been venerated since at least the medieval period.
+St Clether's Chapel is a small medieval chapel situated in a remote valley near Altarnun in Cornwall, traditionally associated with the saint of that name and likely dating from the medieval period, though the exact date of construction remains uncertain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018492.

 Who is responsible for protecting St Clether's Chapel and Holy Well?